2021 Monterrey Open

 The 2021 Monterrey Open (also known as the Abierto GNP Seguros for sponsorship reasons) was a women's tennis tournament played on outdoor hard courts.
 It was the 13th edition of the Monterrey Open and a WTA 250 tournament on the 2021 WTA Tour.
-It took place at the Club Sonoma in Monterrey, Mexico, from 15 to 21 March 2021.
+It took place at the Club Sonoma in Monterrey, Mexico, from 15 March to 21 March 2021.
+Unseeded Leylah Fernandez won the singles title.